dbb789/Infuse/README.md

  - MonoBehaviours are interconnected within scenes using serialized fields.
 These need to be maintained manually and can quickly degrade into an evil mess as the scene hierarchy scales larger and larger.

 There are numerous solutions to these problems;
- - Various dependency injection frameworks exist, although these are often quite heavyweight and force a software project to be developed in a particular way.
+ - Various dependency injection frameworks already exist, although these are often quite heavyweight and may force a software project to be developed in a particular way.

- - Services can be referenced via a ScriptableObject which essentially mediates between services and their dependants, although this doesn't always solve the issue of MonoBehaviour initialisation order.
+ - Services can be referenced via a ScriptableObject which mediates between services and their dependants, although this doesn't always solve the issue of MonoBehaviour initialisation order.

  - Some components simply instantiate themselves as singleton objects, and while this is a relatively simple solution, it comes with all the usual issues associated with the use of singletons.